PLUGABLE TBT3-UDV THUNDERBOLT™ 3 DOCKING STATION WITH HOST CHARGING (SUPPORTS SINGLE HDMI OR DISPLAYPORT DISPLAY)

 Q: Does the TBT3-UDV charge/power my system?

-A: Yes, the dock can provide up to 60W of power to charge the host system assuming the host can be charged via its Thunderbolt 3 port.
+A: Not all Thunderbolt 3 systems support charging via their Thunderbolt 3 port.
+But for systems that do support this, yes, the dock can provide up to 60W of power to charge the host system.
 In order to charge, the system must be connected to the Thunderbolt 3 port on the back of the dock labeled with the ‘Computer’ icon.
 If your system is able to be charged via Thunderbolt 3 and is not charging, please ensure you have the system connected to the proper port.

 Q: How much power is provided via the two Thunderbolt 3 ports on the back of the dock?